mihali/hydrocycler/README.md

 Usage: **python hydrocycler_findall.py file.xyz**

 **hydrocycler_findall.py** is the workhorse program.
 It is an automated script that generates .xyz files of polycyclomorphs.
 It also generates a signature (.sig) file that defines the H-bonding family from which the input file belongs.
-This signature file can then be used to test xyz files whether they fall under the same family.
-See **hydrocycler_isamember.py** below.
+This signature file can then be used to test other configurations for H-bonding family membership.
+(See **hydrocycler_isamember.py** below for usage.)
 For convenience, **hydrocycler_findall.py** also creates a bash script for executing Gaussian .com files corresponding to the generated .xyz files.
 (To create .xyz files into .com files quickly, see **gt-xyz2com.py** in https://github.com/mihali/gt-x.)

 Usage: **python hydrocycler.py file.xyz**